jerluebke/cardiac_electrophys/protocol.md

 The only way to stop (the otherwise fatal) ventricular fibrillation is to apply a high energy electrically shock to depolarize all (or a critical mass) of cardiac tissue (defibrillation).
-After the cells have repolarized, they can be governed again by the AV nodes pacemaker cells.
+After the cells have repolarized, they can be governed again by the SA nodes pacemaker cells.

 ## 6.5.
 Further Outlook
 > TODO